Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 \subsection{Signal-to-Noise Ratio of Search}

 We calculate the SNR at a single dark-matter search frequency in two steps.
-In the first step, we calculate the SNR from a single circuit or a single instance of a tunable circuit.
-For example, for a tunable single-pole resonator, one instance consists of a single resonance frequency, which may or may not align with the dark-matter search frequency.
-In the second step, we discuss how information from multiple circuits or multiple circuit instances (e.g. many steps in resonance frequency in a tunable resonator) may be combined.
-We answer the question of how to calculate SNR from the combined datastream of multiple resonance frequencies or even two entirely different detection setups.
-The third and final part of this section is dedicated to specific results for quantum-limited amplifiers, which is used extensively in the search optimization in Section \ref{sec:scan_opt}.
-We conclude with some implications for a scan, which naturally introduce the value functions for the optimization.
+In the first step, we calculate the SNR from a single receiver configuration.
+For example, for a tunable single-pole resonator, a single receiver configuration consists of a single resonance frequency, which may or may not align with the dark-matter search frequency.
+In the second step, we discuss how information from multiple receiver configurations may be combined.
+We thus answer the question of how to calculate SNR from the combined datastream of multiple resonance frequencies, including multiple modes, or two entirely different detection setups.
+The third and final part of this section is dedicated to specific results for quantum-limited amplifiers, which represent a fundamental noise floor and are therefore used extensively in the search optimization of Section \ref{sec:scan_opt}.
+We conclude with some implications of the SNR analysis for a scan, which naturally introduce the value functions for the matching network optimization.